muraleap/jmt/README.md

 # jmt
 Just Mowing Tool's repository.

-Currently, this is for receive issues only.
+Currently, this is for receiving issues only.